anton2009danilov/anton2009danilov/README.md

 I'm a Frontend developer from Russian Federation.
 I mainly code in React and Node.js.

-Looking for a job as Frontend Junior developer.

 ### What I do

 I study web technologies, write student projects, participate in students groups projects.